 I was called to doula work after becoming pregnant while working at a licensed medical cannabis cultivation center in 2015.
 Facing stigma and discrimination, I began empowering and educating women and families who consume cannabis, especially during pregnancy, childbirth, and postpartum.
 In 2016, I started my journey as an independent birth doula and childbirth educator, training with DONA and Lamaze International, and certifying as a Hypnobabies® Hypno-Doula, a comprehensive childbirth education and medical-grade hypnosis program that supports families in having a pain-less, joyful birthing experience.
 As a doula, I've studied traditional and holistic birth practices, certifying in Natural Holistic Remedies and Herbs and Nutrition in the Southern Tradition for Pregnancy and Postpartum.

-With a Bachelor of Science in Family and Child Studies and an emphasis in Family Social Services from Northern Illinois University, I've had the pleasure of serving and educating families in a variety of capacities over the years, culminating into me starting my own business Happy Brown Baby LLC, where I offer family support services, doula services and childcare, and a variety of family-centered educational support, centering Black women and families.
+With a Bachelor of Science in Family and Child Studies and an emphasis in Family Social Services from Northern Illinois University, I've had the pleasure of serving and educating families in a variety of capacities over the years, culminating into me starting my own business Happy Brown Baby LLC, where I offer family support services, doula services, and a variety of family-centered educational support, centering Black women and families.

 I am committed to learning and educating our communities about holistic cannabis consumption and reclaiming traditional birth practices (that can safely include cannabis) through The Cannabis Doula courses, workshops, and events.
 I am a Certified Professional Interpener, studying the art and science of cannabis, a certified cannabis consultant and educator, with several certifications from leading cannabis education platforms such as Green Flower, Cannabis Training University, and Trichome Institute.